-From Rural Districts to Prominent Universities, Education Organizations Face a Tidal Wave of School Website Accessibility Complaints
+From Rural Districts to Prominent Universities, Education Organizations Face a Tidal Wave of OCR Website Accessibility Complaints

 This post adapted from the article, “Schools And Organizations That Serve Education: Beware OCR Complaints Addressing Online Accessibility,” originally published in the November 2017 issue of Mealey’s™ Litigation Report: Cyber Tech & E-Commerce.
 Mealey’s is a subscription-based information provider and a division of LexisNexis.
 Copyright © 2017 by Vivian Cullipher.
 Any commentary or opinions do not reflect the opinions of Microassist or LexisNexis, Mealey’s.